hazelcast/hazelcast-cpp-client/Reference_Manual.md

 ## 1.4.
 Basic Configuration

-If you are using Hazelcast IMDG and C++ Client on the same computer, generally the default configuration should be fine.
+If you are using Hazelcast and C++ Client on the same computer, generally the default configuration should be fine.
 This is great for trying out the client.
 However, if you run the client on a different computer than any of the cluster members, you may need to do some simple configurations such as specifying the member addresses.

-The Hazelcast IMDG members and clients have their own configuration options.
+The Hazelcast members and clients have their own configuration options.
 You may need to reflect some of the member side configurations on the client side to properly connect to the cluster.

 This section describes the most common configuration elements to get you started in no time.
 It discusses some member side configuration options to ease the understanding of Hazelcast's ecosystem.
 Then, the client side configuration options regarding the cluster connection are discussed.
-The configurations for the Hazelcast IMDG data structures that can be used in the C++ client are discussed in the following sections.
+The configurations for the Hazelcast data structures that can be used in the C++ client are discussed in the following sections.

-See the [Hazelcast IMDG Reference Manual](https://docs.hazelcast.com/imdg/latest) and [Configuration Overview section](#3-configuration-overview) for more information.
+See the [Hazelcast Reference Manual](https://docs.hazelcast.com/hazelcast/latest) and [Configuration Overview section](#3-configuration-overview) for more information.

 ### 1.4.1.
 Configuring Hazelcast Server

-Hazelcast IMDG aims to run out-of-the-box for most common scenarios.
-However, if you have limitations on your network such as multicast being disabled, you may have to configure your Hazelcast IMDG members so that they can find each other on the network.
+Hazelcast aims to run out-of-the-box for most common scenarios.
+However, if you have limitations on your network such as multicast being disabled, you may have to configure your Hazelcast members so that they can find each other on the network.
 Also, since most of the distributed data structures are configurable, you may want to configure them according to your needs.
 We will show you the basics about network configuration here.

-You can use the following options to configure Hazelcast IMDG:
+You can use the following options to configure Hazelcast:

 * Using the `hazelcast.xml` configuration file.
 * Programmatically configuring the member before starting it from the Java code.